Naka-ku, Yokohama: History

-In the Edo period, the area of present-day Naka Ward was part of the tenryō territory in Musashi Province controlled directly by the Tokugawa shogunate, but administered through various hatamoto.
+In the Edo period, the area of present-day Naka-ku was part of the tenryō territory in Musashi Province controlled directly by the Tokugawa shogunate, but administered through various hatamoto.
+Before 1667 much of the area in Naka-ku and Minami-ku was submerged and a part of a lagoon.
+In that year, a large scale reclamation project, the Yoshida Shinden was completed.
+During this period Naka-ku developed into a largely agricultural area compromised reclaimed paddy fields for rice production.
 In the Bakumatsu Period, the signing of the Kanagawa Treaty provided for the opening of treaty ports, and the area of what is now central Naka Ward was designated as open to foreign settlement in 1859.
 The Yokohama Cricket Club (now known as the Yokohama Country & Athletic Club) was established in 1868.
 Yokohama Chinatown was also established during this period.